 Court Records are public records.
 Court Records include a case file containing a docket and all documents and filings filed in the case.
 You can access your court records via the internet service ‘Public Access to Court Electronic Records’, or at the Bartholomew County Clerk of Court where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These state databases are connected and you can track criminal convictions from any other state.
-You are able to go to the Bartholomew County Courthouse and check in person, or check online.
+You are able to go to the Bartholomew County Courthouse and check in person or you can check online.
 It helps to know the county, and if the crime was in a completely different state, you may have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will be able to find out if a person has ever been arrested, charged or convicted for any of the following crimes: